abruzzi/react-application-is-not-a-thing/readme.md

 ### Push the design a bit further: extract a network client

-If I keep this “split” mindset (for both view and non-view logic, or more broadly split code into its own object), the next step is to do something to relieve the `usePaymentMethods` hook.
+If I keep this "Separation of Concerns" mindset (for spliting view and non-view logic, or more broadly split different responsibility into its own funciton/class/object), the next step is to do something to relieve the mixing in `usePaymentMethods` hook.

 At the moment, that hook doesn’t have much code.
-If I add things like error handling and retries, it can easily grow.
-But hooks are a React concept, and you cannot reuse it directly in your next fancy `vue` view, right?
+If I add things like error handling and retries, it can easily bloat.
+Also hooks are a React concept, and you cannot reuse it directly in your next fancy `vue` view, right?

 ```tsx
 export const usePaymentMethods = () => {